featuremine/tutorials/market-data01-feedhandler/README.md

                                    encoding.size(), encoding.data(),
                                    &error);
 ```
 Given a stream ID, we can also look up the stream information using [ytp_announcement_lookup](https://github.com/featuremine/yamal/blob/main/docs/Announcement-C-API.md#ytp_announcement_lookup).
 The memory for stream information, such as channel name, is memory mapped and stored within the Yamal file itself.
-This is handy, since to avoid unnecessary copy we wanted to use `string_view` instead of using `string` as the key in the C++ `unordered_map` used to look up YTP streams.
+This is handy since, to avoid unnecessary copy, we wanted to use `string_view` instead of `string` as the key in the C++ `unordered_map` used to look up YTP streams.
 ```c++
 ytp_announcement_lookup(mco.yamal, stream, &seqno, &psz, &peer,
                         &csz, &channel, &esz, &encoding, &original,
                         &subscribed, &error);
 mco.streams.emplace(string_view(channel, csz), stream);
 ```
-Also for every security and required Binance feed we add the corresponding Binance stream name to the path variable `i.path`, which we use to specify the WebSocket connection path:
+Also, for every security and required Binance feed, we add the corresponding Binance stream name to the path variable `i.path`, which we use to specify the WebSocket connection path:
 ```c++
 i.path = mco->path.c_str();
 ```
 We are almost done.
 We just need to write the data we received from Binance to Yamal.
-Starting on line [binance-feed-handler.cpp:210](https://github.com/featuremine/tutorials/blob/a53660e5911ec7120f0cc122287bd7e5a0d04b7d/market-data01-feedhandler/binance-feed-handler.cpp#L210) we first isolate the Binance stream name, then the actual update data from the message.
-Then we look up the corresponding YTP stream and write the data as follows:
+Starting online [binance-feed-handler.cpp:210](https://github.com/featuremine/tutorials/blob/a53660e5911ec7120f0cc122287bd7e5a0d04b7d/market-data01-feedhandler/binance-feed-handler.cpp#L210) we first isolate the Binance stream name, then the actual update data from the message.
+Then, we look up the corresponding YTP stream and write the data as follows:
 ```c++
 auto dst = ytp_data_reserve(mco->yamal, data.size(), &err);
 // ...
 memcpy(dst, data.data(), data.size());
 ytp_data_commit(mco->yamal, fmc_cur_time_ns(), where->second, dst, &err);
 ```
-Notice that we first reserve the data using [ytp_data_reserve](https://github.com/featuremine/yamal/blob/main/docs/Data-C-API.md#ytp_data_reserve) then commit that data to Yamal with [ytp_data_commit](https://github.com/featuremine/yamal/blob/main/docs/Data-C-API.md#ytp_data_commit).
+Notice that we first reserve the data using [ytp_data_reserve](https://github.com/featuremine/yamal/blob/main/docs/Data-C-API.md#ytp_data_reserve), then commit that data to Yamal with [ytp_data_commit](https://github.com/featuremine/yamal/blob/main/docs/Data-C-API.md#ytp_data_commit).
 Data is not available for reading until you commit it and the commit is atomic.
 This is important because other readers will never see partially written data.

-Finally, we made a few minor adjustments and improvements and we are done.
+Finally, we made a few minor adjustments and improvements, and we are done.

 ### **Validating and Assessing Performance**

 Now, it's time to test our feed handler in action.
-For this exercise, we've prepared two files, each containing a curated list of securities.
+We've prepared two files for this exercise, each containing a curated list of securities.
 To start, run one feed handler instance:
 ```bash
 ./release/market-data01-feedhandler/binance-feed-handler --securities market-data01-feedhandler/securities1.txt --peer feed --ytp-file mktdata.ytp
 ```
-To check content directly we need Yamal tools.
+To check content directly, we need Yamal tools.
 For this blog, these utilities are built together with a tutorial project.
 To install these utilities normally you can either download one of the [releases](https://github.com/featuremine/yamal/releases) or build from source directly.
 Let's first run `yamal-tail` to dump the content of the file to the screen
 ```bash
 ./release/dependencies/build/yamal/yamal-tail mktdata.ytp
 ```
-Now we can run another feed handler with the second set of securities.
+Now, we can run another feed handler with the second set of securities.
 ```bash
 ./release/market-data01-feedhandler/binance-feed-handler --securities market-data01-feedhandler/securities2.txt --peer feed --ytp-file mktdata.ytp
 ```